lrusso/SQLiteOnline/README.md

 # SQL Online

-SQL Online using JavaScript with Emscripten
+SQL Online using JavaScript with Emscripten.

 ## Web: